 Preservation: Since Banksy announced that this was one of his pieces, Great Yarmouth Borough Council installed a perspex cover to protect the work.
 Initially, barriers were also placed around the bus stop and security guards were drafted in to protect the site.

-The council, who couldn’t have wished for a better time for Bansky artwork to start popping up over their town (they currently have a City of Culture bid in), have thanked the artist for “all the wonderful artwork” and have even suggested that Banksy is endorsing their bid by choosing Great Yarmouth as a location.
+The council, who couldn’t have wished for a better time for Bansky artwork to start popping up over their town (they had a City of Culture bid in at the time), thanked the artist for “all the wonderful artwork” and suggested that Banksy was endorsing their bid by choosing Great Yarmouth as a location.

 How to get there: Head towards the large circular structure on Admiralty Road.
 The bus stop is next to it.

 If you have ever been to a Norfolk seaside town on holiday, chances are you already know that the arcades are a top source of entertainment for all ages.
 In keeping with that theme, the artwork installed along Gorleston seafront features an arcade-style grabber situated above a bench.

 A few days after it appeared, local street artist Emo Raphiel Astoria added some teddy bears to the piece alongside the words ‘Banksy Collaboration Emo’.
 The artist claimed he reached out to Banksy back in 2017 about a collaboration but it is unknown if Banksy replied.
 The council decided to paint over the teddy bears to restore the mural to its ‘original concept’ in September 2021.